geekymoose/fishing-time-2d/README.md

 ## Description

-This is a little 2D game in C made for the learning purpose (OpenGL rendering).
-My goal was to make a game in C, the old school way, with as few libs as possible.
+This is a little 2D game in C made for the learning purpose (OpenGL rendering), with as few libs as possible.
-It focuses on the engine side.
+It focuses on the engine side (which is designed to be reusable in external projects).

 ## Build and run with CMake (Linux only)